Information regarding browser or device support

 Mark Steber

 Tax filing status is important.
 It determines many things, including your standard deduction and tax bracket, but it’s not always simple to decide which one to choose.
-In this piece, we will cover Married Filing Jointly, including what it is, who qualifies for it, what the advantages and disadvantages are, and more.
+In this piece, we will cover the married filing jointly status, including what it is, who qualifies for it, what the advantages and disadvantages are, and more.

-Taxpayers who file Married Filing Jointly not only receive the largest standard deduction and have a higher maximum income amount for the phaseout of many tax benefits, but they also have the lowest overall taxes on their income.
-There are nuances to all of this, so continue reading and always work with your Tax Pro on what’s right for you.
+Taxpayers who file using the married filing jointly status not only receive the largest standard deduction and have a higher maximum income amount for the phaseout of many tax benefits, but they also have the lowest overall taxes on their income.
+There are nuances to all of this, so continue reading and always work with your Tax Pro for what’s right for you.

 What are the 5 filing statuses?